pbrandwijk/pbrandwijk.github.io/_posts/2023-03-13-only-allow-internet-access-via-vpn.md

 $ sudo ufw default deny incoming
 ```

-Then allow the outgoing traffic only on the VPN connection.
+Then allow the outgoing traffic only on the VPN network interface.
 ```console
 $ sudo ufw allow out on tun0 from any to any
 ```